Contextual Inverse Optimization: Offline and Online Learning: The Online Setting: Initial Analysis and Intuition

 \end{theorem}

 The proof of this proposition provides insights into the limitation of the greedy circumcenter policy for the multi-period problem.
 We detail here the key drivers of this linear regret through an example.
 Consider the example presented in Figure \ref{fig:inverse_exploration_fail} with initial knowledge set $C_0$.
 The associated circumcenter $\hat{c}(C_0)$ is on the boundary of the knowledge set (See Figure \ref{fig:inverse_exploration_fail}(a)).
 In such a case, nature can construct adversarial instances $\{\Fset_t,f_t\}$ such that the decision-maker will not be able to update meaningfully the knowledge set and, \textit{at the same time}, incur positive regret.
-Indeed, suppose that nature selects the identity as the context function and a feasible set with two actions, $\mathcal X_1 = \{x_1,0\}$, where $x_1$ is such that $\hat{c}(C_0)'x_1 < 0$ but $\hat{c}(C_0)'x_1 \approx 0$.
-(Figure \ref{fig:inverse_exploration_fail}(b)).
+Indeed, suppose that nature selects the identity as the context function and a feasible set with two actions, $\mathcal X_1 = \{x_1,0\}$, where $x_1$ is such that $ -\epsilon \leq \hat{c}(C_0)'x_1 < 0$ for a small and positive $\epsilon$, so that $x_1$ is strictly better than $\{0\}$ but with a small margin (Figure \ref{fig:inverse_exploration_fail}(b)).
 Then the circumcenter policy would prescribe to select $x_1$.
 Suppose that $c^\star$ is as depicted in the figure.
 Then $x_1^\star=0$ and the updated information after observing $x_1^\star$ would be minimal.
 Indeed, we would have $C({\cal I}_2)= C_0 \cap \{c ' x_1 \ge 0\}$, which would almost coincide with $C_0$.
 We depict the updated set in Figure \ref{fig:inverse_exploration_fail}(c).
 If nature repeatedly uses perturbations of such an instance, the cumulative regret will be linear.

 Note that the knowledge set at time $t+1$ can be represented by the intersection of the knowledge set at time $t$ with all of the halfspaces that characterize the optimality of $x_t^\star$, i.e.,

 That is, we update the knowledge set by intersecting it with a collection of half-spaces.
 Thus, in general, the risk of the circumcenter being on the boundary of the knowledge set is a significant one.